MONDELLIANI IS ALSO PROFESSIONALISM AND EXTREME CARE IN MEETING THE VISUAL NEEDS OF THOSE WHO TURN TO US.

 However, all this may not be enough.

-* The main mistakes we all make are:
+* The main mistakes that we all make are:

 - wearing lenses for too many hours and/or sleeping with lenses on